 Tiger Woods entered last year with uncertainty.
 How will his body and swing hold up?
-Will he turn into ceremonial golfer or figure out a way to be competitive on the biggest stages again?
+Will he turn into a ceremonial golfer or figure out a way to be competitive on the biggest stages again?

 He answered that question by contending at two majors and then winning the Tour Championship.